devassistant/c2s-api/api/run.md

 # Reply (Acknowledgment)

-When the run is initiated, the server send the client a message that looks like
+When the run is initiated, the server sends the client a message that looks like this:

-this:
+**Example**

 ```
 {